hydrogen-css/hydrogen/info/progress.md

 - state is now :d -> :disabled
 - b must now be included in the config, with a null query value
 - config options have been renamed in all cases to be more specific to their expected value (e.g. value => query for media queries)
+- location is now offset
-- margin/padding is now b(top, right, bottom, left)
+- margin/padding/offset is now b(all), b(top-bottom, right-left), b(top, right, bottom, left)
 - separates text deco from font style
 - removes border widths from config
 - removed width and height from config